fieryhenry/BCSFE-Python/README.md

 If you only have an android device: read the [Android text tutorial](https://github.com/fieryhenry/BCSFE-Python#android-tutorial)

+If you only have an ios device: watch the [IOS tutorial video](https://www.youtube.com/watch?v=xw-uOqQRYJ8) (Made by Viarules)

 ## Main tutorial

 You no longer need a rooted device nor a rooted android emulator.